foundersandcoders/open-tourism-platform/data_spec_v1.md

 Unless otherwise specified, the below roles have any permissions assigned to roles lower in the list below.

 - SUPER - Owner of the open platform.
-- ADMIN - moderator can create any data -> can assign ownership of content
+- ADMIN - can create any data, can assign ownership of content
 - OWNER - Specific to resource.
 - BASIC - can have ownership of organisations / their data / events / products